danielclickh/marketing-website-preview/engineering-resources-data/avro-vs-parquet.md

 * Batch processing of records in ETL workflows
 * Aggregation of multiple records into single Parquet files
-* Kafka Connect integration for record batching
-* Time-based or record-count-based aggregation of streaming data
+* Kafka Connect used for time-based or record-count-based aggregation of streaming data

 The format's columnar structure and compression capabilities make it particularly efficient for organizations that need to store and analyze large datasets cost-effectively.